com-480-data-visualization/PixElles/README.md

 - **Academic and student projects.** A common pattern is studying trends with choropleth maps, line charts, and pie charts at the country level (such as [example](https://github.com/valeqm/World-Disaster-Pipeline)).
 [Global Disasters (UGent)](https://datavisualiatie-ugent.github.io/project-dv24-5/) goes further by linking disaster frequency to climate indicators, but each chart is standalone.

-- **Our World in Data.** [OWID](https://ourworldindata.org/natural-disasters) offers the most comprehensive public collection of EM-DAT-based charts — deaths, economic costs, and long-term trends - but remains filter-based.
+- **Our World in Data.** [OWID](https://ourworldindata.org/natural-disasters) offers the most comprehensive public collection of EM-DAT-based charts (deaths, economic costs, and long-term trends) but remains filter-based.

 All of the above are primarily descriptive and exploration-focused.